tisan-das/tisan-das.github.io/_posts/2025-05-22-DDIA-Chapter-5.md

 ##### Consistent Prefix Reads:
 Consistent prefix reads guarantee that if a sequence of writes happens in a particular order, anyone reading those writes will see them appear in the same order.
 This preserves causality or sequence between related operations.

-NB: Pretending that replication is synchronous when infact it's asynchrnous is a recipe for problems down the road.
+> Pretending that replication is synchronous when infact it's asynchrnous is a recipe for problems down the road.
+{: .prompt-info }

 ### Multi-leader replication